wotbrew/relic/README.md

 ;; => returns the database, its value will be the same (hint: metadata).
 {:Customer #{{:id 42, :name "bob"}, {:id 43, :name "alice"}}}
 ```
-You can materialize any view such that it will be maintained for you as you modify the database.
+You can materialize any query such that it will be maintained for you as you modify the database.
 In other words `relic` has __incremental materialized views__.

-`materialize` will return a new _database_, on which queries against materialized views will be instant, and __as you change data in tables, those changes will flow to materialized views automatically.__
+`materialize` will return a new _database_, against which materialized queries will be instant, and __as you change data in tables, those changes will flow to materialized queries automatically.__

 You can do more than query and materialize with relic, you can [react to changes](https://wotbrew.github.io/relic/change-tracking), use [constraints](https://wotbrew.github.io/relic/constraints) and [more](https://wotbrew.github.io/relic).